 Computer vision is making a huge impact on the construction industry!
 By automating tasks, reducing costs, and increasing accuracy, AI vision technology is changing the way construction projects are managed.
 In this article, we will explore some of the most exciting applications of computer vision in construction.

-Edge AI and computer vision are enabling new applications in the construction industry by providing real-time information and scalable, distributed intelligence at the project site.
+Edge AI and Computer Vision are enabling new applications in the construction industry by providing real-time information and scalable, distributed intelligence at the project site.
 This allows construction managers to make better decisions, reducing waste and improving efficiency.

-Construction equipment tracking
+Construction equipment detection and tracking

-Additionally, by tracking the movement of equipment, machine learning can recognize cranes, bulldozers, excavators, and loaders.
+Additionally, by tracking the presence and movement of equipment, machine learning can recognize cranes, bulldozers, excavators, and loaders.
 Hence, construction managers can make sure that machines are being used efficiently and reduce waiting times in specific areas (regions of interest).

 Asset management and maintenance